 Add the recipe to your collection on Pinterest or bookmark it for later!

 I recommend using Haas avocados as they are more dense and will result in a thicker texture.
 It may be tempting to pick larger varieties, but bigger isn’t always better.

 Larger avocados often contain more water and result in a soggy guacamole with less flavor.

-Guacamole is a fantastic snack all by itself, but also adds a nice finishing tough to other Mexican dishes.
-Visit our food finds/recipes section to see our full collection of recipes inspired by our ongoing travels around the world (including several Months in Mexico’s Yucatan Peninsula).
+Guacamole is a fantastic snack all by itself, but also adds a nice finishing touch to other Mexican dishes.

 - 1/4 Red Onion - finely diced